 Create an image sitemap

-An image sitemap is your extra opportunity to showcase your images in search results: It's a lot like a standard XML sitemap but includes the URLs of all the pictures on your website.
+An image sitemap is your extra opportunity to showcase your images in search results: It's a lot like a standard XML sitemap but includes the properly optimized URL of all the pictures on your website.

 Technically, you don't need it because you can submit URLs via your Google Search Console.
 However, it helps crawlers find and understand your content faster, ranking it accordingly.
 Just do your best to get an image sitemap automatically updated each time when your new content goes live.